What is the community-wide fiber-optic internet that the City is considering?

 Why not leave it to the private sector?

-When the City first considered creating Velocity Broadband, it reached out to the private sector.
-No provider was interested in partnering to install fiber.
+When the City first considered creating Velocity Broadband, staff reached out to the private sector and found no viable interest from providers in the area in building an affordable fiber network.
 Since then, no provider has stepped forward asking to help build the infrastructure.
 Residents have complained about poor service and reliability from current providers and have been asking for a better, faster, more reliable alternative.
-Private sector companies often pick installations based on the greatest opportunity that will reap the biggest dividends for the company and focus on urban areas.
-In general, Hudson is not attractive to the private sector to make the investment necessary to offer a Gigabit fiber network.
-As a government entity, the City of Hudson is not interested in generating large profits, but instead is interested in providing a service to the community.
+Private sector companies often pick installations based on the greatest opportunity that will reap the biggest dividends for the company, so they typically focus on urban areas.
+In general, Hudson's more rural landscape is not attractive to the private sector to make the investment necessary to offer a Gigabit fiber network to the entire community.
+As a government entity, the City of Hudson is not interested in generating large profits, but instead is committed to providing quality services that enrich our community.

 Will business class services be available to residents?